Saturn 3: Shooting

-In screenwriter Martin Amis's subsequent novel Money the main character, John Self, is based in part on John Barry (Self's father is named Barry Self as well).
+In screenwriter Martin Amis's subsequent novel Money, the main character, John Self, is based in part on John Barry (Self's father is named Barry Self as well).
 The aging film star "Lorne Guyland", obsessed with his own virility, is based on Douglas.
-Similarly, the project that John Self attempts to complete is as wracked with disaster as was the production of Saturn 3.
+Similarly, the project that John Self attempts to complete is as wracked with disaster, as was the production of Saturn 3.

-Filming took 15 weeks, after which Fawcett announced her separation from husband Lee Majors.
+Filming took 15 weeks, after which Fawcett also announced her separation from husband Lee Majors.

 Post-production

-Donen wanted Keitel's character to have an upper class veneer to appear more threatening.
+Donen wanted Keitel's character Captain Benson to have an upper class veneer to appear more threatening.
 Because Keitel refused to take part in post-production looping, Keitel's voice is dubbed over by British actor Roy Dotrice who, for this performance, adopted a mid-Atlantic accent.

 Two scenes that had been filmed for the production were edited out, due to Lew Grade objecting to their subject matter.
-These were a dream sequence that involved both Adam and Alex killing Benson and a scene where Hector ripped apart Benson's dead body on a table in one of the colony's laboratories.
-A scene where Fawcett appeared in suspenders, which was on the original poster, is not in the final film.
+These were a dream sequence that involved both Adam (Douglas) and Alex (Fawcett) killing Benson and a scene where Hector ripped apart Benson's dead body on a table in one of the colony's laboratories.
+A scene where Alex appeared in a leather outfit with garters, which was on the original poster, is not in the final film.
 These cuts, among others, reduced the running time to 87 minutes.

-Regardless of these cuts, the film received an MPAA rating of R, for scenes of violence and brief nudity.
-In the UK, the film was given a more relaxed A certificate by the BBFC for its theatrical release, though subsequent home video releases were given a 15 certificate.
+Regardless of these cuts, the film received an MPAA rating of "R", for scenes of violence and brief nudity.
+In the UK, the film was given a more relaxed "A" certificate by the BBFC for its theatrical release, though subsequent home video releases were given a "15" certificate.

-Death of John Barry

 Barry went back to production design, joining the crew of The Empire Strikes Back.
-During preproduction he suddenly fell ill and died of meningitis.
+During pre-production, he suddenly fell ill and died of meningitis.

 Reception

-The film was released by AFD, a new company formed by Lew Grade to distribute his films in the USA.
+The film was released by AFD, a new company formed by Lew Grade to distribute his films in the US.

 Box office

-Lew Grade pre-sold the film to NBC for $4 million, which helped minimize its losses.
-He wrote in his memoirs that "the effects and the performances were fine but ... the finished product parted company with my original expectations."
+Lew Grade pre-sold the film to NBC for $4 million, which helped minimise its losses.
+He wrote in his memoirs: "the effects and the performances were fine but ... the finished product parted company with my original expectations."
 The film was a financial disappointment and contributed to the collapse of Grade's filmmaking operations.